Josh Lowe Player Props: Rays vs. Athletics

 Athletics Pitching Rankings

-- Athletics pitchers combine to give up 105 total home runs at a clip of 1.5 per game (most in baseball).
+- The Athletics surrender the most home runs in baseball (105 total, 1.5 per game).

-- The Athletics are sending Medina (1-5) out to make his sixth start of the season.
-He is 1-5 with a 7.53 ERA and 32 strikeouts in 34 2/3 innings pitched.
+- The Athletics will send Blackburn (0-0) to make his fourth start of the season.
+He is 0-0 with a 3.60 ERA and 14 strikeouts in 15 2/3 innings pitched.

-- In his last appearance -- out of the bullpen on Saturday -- the right-hander threw five innings against the Milwaukee Brewers, allowing two earned runs while surrendering three hits.
+- In his most recent appearance on Saturday, the right-hander went six scoreless innings against the Milwaukee Brewers while surrendering four hits.

-- The 24-year-old has an ERA of 7.53, with 8.3 strikeouts per nine innings, in seven games this season.
-Opponents are hitting .268 against him.
+- In three games this season, the 29-year-old has an ERA of 3.60, with 8.4 strikeouts per nine innings.
+Opponents are hitting .259 against him.

 © 2023 Data Skrive.
 All rights reserved.